Difference Between Give It Up and Applaud

 In most sentences, ‘Give It Up’ means the same as the word Applaud.

 Secondly, ‘Give It Up’ also refers to leaving or quitting something or someone.
-For example, ” Joe has been addicted to smoking but he is now ready to give it up.”.
-In the preceding sentence, ‘Give It Up’ refers to the quitting of smoking.
+For example, ” Joe has been addicted to smoking, but he is now ready to give it up.”.
+In the preceding sentence, ‘Give It Up’ refers to quitting smoking.

-Since ‘Give It Up’ is a phrase that was later developed in the English language, its meaning varies with the situation of the sentence it is used in.
+Since ‘Give It Up’ is a phrase that was later developed in English, its meaning varies with the situation of the sentence it is used in.

 give it up